How to Choose the Best Free SEO Tools for your Business

 3. Content effectiveness tools.

-Coming up with fresh and unique ideas day in day out is incredibly hard, however necessary to keep your site not only relevant and engaging for your audience, but optimized for search engines.
-The tools below will enable you to find new ideas and optimize your current content.
+Coming up with fresh and unique ideas day in and day out is incredibly hard, however necessary to keep your site not only relevant and engaging for your audience but optimized for search engines.
+The tools below will enable you to find new ideas and optimize your content.

-If you want a little further reading around the topic, we also recently posted a detailed review for benchmarking competitor content marketing.
+If you want further reading around the topic, we also recently posted a detailed review for benchmarking competitor content marketing.

 Many free SEO tools can help with your content marketing.
 Credit: Alex Knight